HEIG-COMEM/HEIG-VD_DevMobil_REST/README.md

 - **Main Photo (Rear Camera)**: Shows what the user is doing.
 - **Selfie (Front Camera)**: Shows the user's reaction.

-### 5. News Feed
+### 5. News Feed with Infinite Scroll

+The news feed displays the posts of a user's friends, updated dynamically through infinite scrolling.
+This feature ensures seamless navigation by continuously loading new posts as the user scrolls down, eliminating the need for manual page transitions.
-Users can view their friends' posts in a news feed.
-Posts are visible only if the user also shares a photo on that day.
+Posts are visible only if the user has also shared a photo on the same day.

 ### 6. Comments